 Stock option pricing must also take into consideration whether the underlying stock is going to pay a dividend before expiration date.
 Before and after the dividend, the option pricing model must reflect the "cum dividend" and "ex dividend" nature of the stock.

-If you're holding long (bought) option positions, you need to keep an eye on the delta but moreso the theta (time decay).
+If you're holding long (bought) option positions, you need to keep an eye on the delta but more so the theta (time decay).
 Time decay is the element that eats away at options positions where the price action of the underlying doesn't move much.
-Option trading strategies such as straddles and strangles are particularly vulnerable to this, so always check the option's theta number before executing these type of trades.

 But if you're into range trading strategies such as iron condors and calendar spreads, or short weighted positions such as credit spreads, the theta time decay

-works in your favour.
+works in your favor.
 It then becomes simply a matter of how long you

 hold the position before you exit with a profit - providing the price of